Romney gains strength ahead of Super Tuesday

 "It's always harder when you've got two conservative candidates out there running in the race. ...
 We have the anti-Romney vote, if you will.
 Both Gingrich and I are out there slugging away.
 We just need to show that we are the best candidate to go head to head," he said.

 Super Tuesday offers something for Romney and all his remaining competitors as they search for a path forward.
-A rich trove of 419 nominating delegates is available.
+A rich trove of 419 nominating delegates is available; a total of 1,144 delegates is needed for the nomination.

 Gingrich is placing his hopes on a victory in his home state of Georgia to get him back in the 2012 race.
 He leads there by double digits.